awsdocs/aws-systems-manager-user-guide/doc_source/override-list-scenario.md

 However, only one patch baseline at a time can be defined as the default for an operating system\.
 This requirement helps avoid situations where one patch baseline approves a patch while another blocks it, which can lead to issues between conflicting versions\.

-The following strategy lets you use the `InstallOverrideList` parameter to apply different types of patches to a target group, on different schedules, while still using the same patch baseline\.
+With the following strategy, you use the `InstallOverrideList` parameter to apply different types of patches to a target group, on different schedules, while still using the same patch baseline:

 1. In the default patch baseline, ensure that only `Security` updates are specified\.

-1. Create a first maintenance window that runs `AWS-RunPatchBaseline` or `AWS-RunPatchBaselineAssociation` each week\.
+1. Create a maintenance window that runs `AWS-RunPatchBaseline` or `AWS-RunPatchBaselineAssociation` each week\.
 Do not specify an override list\.

-1. Create an override list of the patches of all types that you want to apply on a monthly basis and store it in an Amazon S3 bucket\.
-A sample script that you can modify to help create the list of patches follows this procedure\.
+1. Create an override list of the patches of all types that you want to apply on a monthly basis and store it in an Amazon Simple Storage Service \(Amazon S3\) bucket\.

 1. Create a second maintenance window that runs once a month\.
-But for the Run Command task you register for this maintenance window, specify the location of your override list\.
+However, for the Run Command task you register for this maintenance window, specify the location of your override list\.

 The result: Only `Security` patches, as defined in your default patch baseline, are installed each week\.
 All available patches, or whatever subset of patches you define, are installed each month\.